MuradEyvazovv/MuradEyvazovv/README.md

 Hi, I’m **Murad Eyvazov**, a Computer Engineering student at UMass Boston.
 I’m passionate about **AI**, **machine learning**, and building tech solutions that solve real-world problems.
-Currently, I’m sharpening my skills in Python and data analysis, and I love collaborating on open-source projects and learning something new every day.
+Currently, I’m sharpening my skills in Python programming, machine learning, data analysis, and model evaluation skills, and I thrive on contributing to open-source projects while continuously exploring new technologies.

 ## 💼 Projects